-Sexual harassment may include incidents between any members of the University community, including faculty and other academic appointees, staff, coaches, students, and non-student or non-employee participants in University programs, such as vendors, contractors and visitors.
-Sexual harassment may occur in hierarchical relationships or between persons of the same sex or opposite sex.
+Sexual harassment may include incidents between any members of the University community, including faculty and other academic appointees, staff, coaches, students, and non-student or non-employee participants in university programs, such as vendors, contractors and visitors.
+Sexual harassment may occur in hierarchical relationships or between peers, or between persons of the same sex or opposite sex.

-Definition of Sexual Violence
+Definition of Sexual Violence and Assault